McLarenCollege/foundations_public/tax-percentage.md

 For example,

 - If a person with children has an income of 60,000 then the tax is 43%
-- If a person without children has an income of 20,000 then the tax is 40%
+- If a person without any children has an income of 20,000 then the tax is 40%
 - If a person with children has an income of 15,000 then the tax is 38%